 While in the Hoge Building, Sean was heavily involved with the Urban Indian Law Clinic at the Chief Seattle Club in Seattle, providing mostly pro bono legal services to the club's clientele comprised of city-dwelling Native Americans.
 In 2012 the Northwest Indian Bar Association presented him with an award for outstanding pro-bono contributions related to Mr. Cecil's work at the clinic.
 He is a member of the Water Protector's Legal Committee, formed in response to environmental injustice involving pipeline placement and threats to native nations' sovereignty.

 Mr. Cecil worked as a contractor providing indigent defense for Wake County starting from December 2016 to November 2020.
 The demanding and high volume nature of that work gave him the opportunity to develop familiarity with local criminal procedure and the judges, D.A.'s and (importantly!) clerks at the Wake County Justice Center.
 He continues to fulfill his passion for indigent defense in federal court as a member of the Criminal Justice Act panel for the Eastern District of North Carolina, defending serious federal criminal charges.

 Sean moved to North Carolina in 2014 to be closer to his wife Katie's family.
-They currently reside in Raleigh, NC with their two small children, American Pit Bull Terrier Lucille, rescue mutt Beans, and most recently a parakeet named Pudgie-Mo.
+They currently reside in Raleigh, NC with their two children, American Pit Bull Terrier Lucille, rescue mutt Beans, a parakeet named Pudgie-Mo, and three hermit crabs.
 Mr. Cecil's practice in North Carolina includes state and federal criminal defense, personal injury, and the occasional employment or civil rights matter.